geoalchemy/geoalchemy/doc/tutorial.rst

 engine with a database specific dialect.
 We use the standard sqlalchemy dburi format to create the engine.
 For more details refer to the sqlalchemy documentation.
 We use this engine to create a session.
 A session could be either bound or unbound.
-In this example we will create an bound session.
+In this example we will create a bound session.

 .. code-block:: python